-Develop a strategic growth plan—a business plan
+Develop a strategic growth plan— using your business plan

 If you’re using LivePlan, you can feel confident that you’re on track to put together an investor-ready and loan-ready business plan.
 Our customers have secured hundreds of millions of dollars in investment capital and small business loans over the years—and we want to help you secure the funding you need to grow your business.

-To bootstrap your business simply means you finance your business with your own funds, through your own savings, personal loans, SBA-backed loans or credit lines, or with credit cards.
+To bootstrap your business simply means you finance your business with your own funds, through your own savings, personal loans, SBA-backed loans, or credit lines, or with credit cards.
 Read on for more about loans in the next sections.

 When you bootstrap, you’re not giving up any ownership or equity in your company, the way you would if you took angel investment or venture capital.

 Bootstrapping also means that you will need to start producing revenue for your business as quickly as possible to continue to fund the business on your own.

 The benefit of bootstrapping is that you retain complete control and ownership over your business.
 Often this looks like moonlighting and working on your idea on the side while still holding down a regular job.
 Palo Alto Software was actually bootstrapped by our founder, Tim Berry.

 A bank loan provides medium or long-term finance.
 The bank sets the fixed period over which the loan is provided (ex: 3, 5, or 10 years), the rate of interest, and the timing and amount of repayments.
 Typically, it’s wise to work with a credit union or other local bank so that you can work with someone directly on your loan application.

 In addition to your business plan, the bank will require that you provide some security (“collateral) for the loan.
 However, in the case of a startup, this security often comes in the form of personal guarantees provided by the entrepreneur.